weimengting/AMAN/README.md

 }
 ```

-If you have any confusions, feel free to contact weimengting@seu.edu.cn.
+If you have any confusions about the code feel free to contact weimengting@seu.edu.cn.